HumzaProfessional/Raspberry-pico-projects/README.md

 The first statement defines how the led is connected to the PICO.
 In this case, is is powered from pin 25 and returns back to the PICO through GND.

 The ```led.on()``` informs the pico to send a signal to the led, turning it on.
 The ```time.sleep(.25)``` make sures it stays on for .25 seconds.
-It sleep function ensured the next signal happens at a dealy of .25 seconds.
+It sleep function ensured the next signal happens at a delay of .25 seconds.
 The ```led.of()``` is similar, turn off the signal and do so for time of .25 seconds.
 Give this basic setup, the last sleep function doen't mean much, since nothing follows the off signal delay.

-However, we can add more on and off processeses and change the delays to get some interesting blinking behavior...
+However, we can add more on and off processeses and change the delays to get some interesting blinking behavior!

 ```python